 Our placing of funds in the trust account may not protect those funds from third-party claims against us.
 Although we will seek to have all vendors, service providers, prospective target businesses and other entities with which we do business execute agreements with us waiving any right, title, interest or claim of any kind in or to any monies held in the trust account for the benefit of our public stockholders, such parties may not execute such agreements, or even if they execute such agreements they may not be prevented from bringing claims against the trust account, including, but not limited to, fraudulent inducement, breach of fiduciary responsibility or other similar claims, as well as claims challenging the enforceability of the waiver, in each case in order to gain advantage with respect to a claim against our assets, including the funds held in the trust account.
-If any third party refuses to execute an agreement waiving such claims to the monies held in the trust account, our management will perform an analysis of the alternatives available to it and will only enter into an agreement with a third party that has not executed a waiver if management believes that such third party's engagement would be significantly more beneficial to us than any alternative.
+If any third party refuses to execute an agreement waiving such claims to the monies held in the trust account, believes that such third party's engagement would be significantly more beneficial to us than any alternative.
 Marcum LLP, our independent registered public accounting firm, and the underwriters of the Initial Public Offering, would not execute agreements with us waiving such claims to the monies held in the trust account.